 - Set the video quality settings as ‘Computer & HD Displays’.
-I recommend to select this option no matter the purpose of your video.
-It will produce a HD quality video output which is the accepted standard nowadays.
+I recommend selecting this option no matter the purpose of your video.
+It will produce an HD quality video output which is the accepted standard nowadays.

 - Then check or uncheck ‘Don’t Use Recorded Timings and Narrations’ to use or discard them.